spnda/dds_image/README.md

 On MSVC you might need to build with `/Zc:__cplusplus` for the built-in C++17 features to work.
 You can then optionally also define `DDS_USE_STD_FILESYSTEM`, which will make `dds::readFile` accept a `std::filesystem::path` instead.

+Each mipmap can be accessed through `image.mipmaps`.
+A mipmap is a `dds::span` which represents a contiguous block of memory within the image data that represents the specific mipmap.
+All mipmaps use the same format and the mipmaps are arranged in order of size in the vector, meaning the largest mipmap is `image.mipmaps.front()` and every next mipmap is exactly 50% smaller.

 ### Vulkan Usage